x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

         [ 3, 107.3, 0 ]
     ]

 The first elements in an observation value array are the index values of the observation level dimensions.
-It's typically one for time series and cross-sections, but there can be more than one when the data set represents a flat list of observations.
+It's one for time series and cross-sections, but there will be more than one when the data set represents a flat list of observations.

 Then comes the observation value.
 The data type for observation value is *Number*.
 Data type for a reported